Optimizing SaaS Company Valuations

 If you would like to have a conversation about your specific situation, please feel free to reach out to me directly at email@example.com.

-Ben Laufer is a Senior Associate at Arbor Advisors where he is responsible for executing and sourcing M&A and Private Equity transactions.
+Ben Laufer is an Advisor for Arbor Advisors.
 Over the course of his career, he has worked on over $30 billion in aggregate transaction value, including several transactions for SaaS companies.